 Where to Eat

-With iPod in hand or a talkative friend at your side, hasten your pace for the last mile and a half to get in more of a workout or stroll and let the absence of car buzzing be music to your ears.
+With your iPhone in hand or a talkative friend at your side, hasten your pace for the last mile and a half to get in more of a workout or stroll and let the absence of car buzzing be music to your ears.

 You have arrived when the bay and bridge surface with a large welcoming banner.
 Walk down to City Island Avenue and take your pick of fresh seafood at any of their lovely, local restaurants.
 Assuming you are still energized by the scenery and clean air, press on to the end of the island for Johnny’s Reef Restaurant.
 While it doesn’t sport the fancy food of the Lobster Box, it offers fresh fare and is welcoming to slightly sweating, sneaker-toting newcomers.
 The Manhattan clam chowder and fried lobster tails are highly recommended.